Do you need to write a survey results report?

 Examples of Survey Summaries With Key Facts

-Here’s an awesome example of a survey that immediately draws the eye.
+Here’s an awesome example of a survey summary that immediately draws the eye.

 The key finding is presented first, and then we see a fact about half the group immediately after:

-Using this order lets us see the impactful results from the survey right up top.
+Using this order lets us see the impactful survey responses right up top.

 If you need help deciding which questions to ask in your survey, check out this article on the best survey questions to include.

 Your survey summary should give the reader a complete overview of the content.
 But you don’t want to take up too much space.